browserstack/java-appium-app-browserstack/README.md

 ### For java-client 8.0.0 and above

-NOTE : Any BrowserStack capability passed outside bstack:options will not be honoured \
+- Any BrowserStack capability passed outside bstack:options will not be honoured \
 [Browserstack Capability Builder](https://www.browserstack.com/app-automate/capabilities?tag=w3c)

+- AppiumBy is available with java-client 8.0.0 .
+For java-client < 8.0.0, MobileBy can be used.

+- WebDriverWait constructor requires time to be passed as a type Duration.
+So with java-client 8.0.0, pass wait time as a new Duration
+-   java-client v-7.0.0
+    ```
+     WebElement searchElement = (WebElement) new WebDriverWait(
+      driver,
+      30
+    )
+    ```

+    java-client v-8.0.0
+    ```
+     WebElement searchElement = (WebElement) new WebDriverWait(
+      driver,
+      Duration.ofSeconds(30)
+    )
+    ```

+  Refer this for tracking changes in java-client 8.0.0 documentation - [v7-to-v8-migration-guide](https://github.com/appium/java-client/blob/master/docs/v7-to-v8-migration-guide.md#mobileelement)

 ### Run your first test :